pvasek/kudu-wiki/Diagnostic-Log-Stream.md

 TBD.

-## Lifetime /logstream
+## Lifetime of /logstream requests

-As long as there exists active traces, the client request will be keep alive.
-After 10 mins of idle without traces, the client connection will be terminated to optimize server resources.
+As long as there exists active traces, the client request is kept alive.
+After 10 mins of idle without traces, the client connection is terminated to optimize server resources.

+## Connecting the /logstream using a web browser

+If you request /logstream from a Web browser (e.g. Chrome or IE), you may find that you initially get a blank page, even though your site is producing some trace.

+The reason is that browsers do buffering of the response, until either the response is complete (which never happens in this case), or it gets a large amount of data.

+For that reason, using a browser is not recommended, and using a simple tool like curl is preferable.